Eldin Jakupović: Grasshoppers

 Jakupović returned to former club to Grasshopper Club Zürich on a year-long loan on 30 August 2007.
 He scored a 94th-minute equaliser against BSC Young Boys in his third match for the club, earning Grasshoppers a 3–3 draw.
 During the season Jakupović forced Fabio Coltorti to the bench as his backup.
 At the end of the 2007–08 season, Jakupović extended his loan at Grasshoppers for another year, which meant new signing goalkeeper Massimo Colomba was benched.

 Lokomotiv return

 On 31 August 2009, Jakupović was confirmed as part of the Lokomotiv Moscow squad, with Ivan Pelizzoli leaving on loan to join AlbinoLeffe.
 Due to the number of foreigners in the Lokomotiv squad, Jakupović was asked to go out on loan again.
 In December, Jakupović went on trial at Tottenham Hotspur and had a successful week.
 However, due to various reasons a deal could not be completed with Lokomotiv Moscow.
 After a turbulent time with the Lokomotiv management, Jakupović was allowed to be released.

-Olympiakos Volou
+Olympiacos Volos

-Jakupović had a fine season with Olympiakos Volou.
+Jakupović had a fine season with Olympiacos Volos.
 After they were relegated to the Delta Ethniki, Jakupović left the team.

 Aris

 On 30 September 2011, Jakupović joined Aris, with three other ex-teammates, Noe Acosta, Javier Umbides and Khalifa Sankare.
-He made his debut on 5 November 2011, against Olympiakos SFP, which finished 2–3.
+He made his debut on 5 November 2011, against Olympiacos, which finished 2–3.